About the Project

 The Northwest Bronx team is led by Northwest Bronx Community and Clergy Coalition (NWBCCC).
 Early on in the pandemic, the team focused on support for small businesses and community organizations shifting to outdoor operations.
 In 2022, the team completed a neighborhood assessment to understand the current challenges and opportunities for small businesses and tenants in the immediate vicinity of the Kingsbridge Armory as it undergoes a potential redevelopment.

 Community Partner: Northwest Bronx Community & Clergy Coalition (NWBCCC)

 Past Firms: COOKFOX, Design Advocates, MNLA, Perkins & Will, Studio Libeskind

 In-kind donations were provided by Greengage Urbanscape, Ltd.

-The team organized a seminar for small businesses on how to apply for relief loans, and built out a colorful and eye-catching outdoor dining setup for local restaurant Tropical Rotisserie.
+Small Business Support: In summer 2020, the team organized a seminar for small businesses on how to apply for relief loans.
+The team built out colorful and eye-catching outdoor dining setups for local restaurant Tropical Rotisserie.

 Community Cleanup: In October 2020, the team organized Kingsbridge Day!, a day of service to spruce up the streets of Kingsbridge and highlight ongoing sanitation issues exacerbated by municipal funding cuts during the pandemic.
 Local residents and volunteers from across the city cleaned up litter and the nearby Aqueduct Walk Park, while a tree planting demonstration encouraged residents to imagine a neighborhood with more street trees to help combat heat vulnerability.
 Bronx-based graffiti artists Tats Cru created a mural installation celebrating the neighborhood’s identity.